P2P: Tuning Pre-trained Image Models for Point Cloud Analysis with Point-to-Pixel Prompting: Approach

 The first step is to find spatial correspondence between point coordinates $\mathrm{X}\in \mathbb{R}^{N\times3}$ and image pixel coordinates $\mathrm{Y}\in \mathbb{R}^{N\times 2}$.
 Since there is a dimensional diminishing during the projection process, we randomly select a projection view during training to construct a stereoscopic space with flat image components.
 Equivalently, we rotate the input point cloud with rotation matrix $R\in \mathbb{R}^{3\times 3}$ to get 3D coordinates $\tilde{\mathrm{X}}$ after rotation: $\tilde{\mathrm{X}} = \mathrm{X}R^T$.
 The rotation matrix $R$ is constructed through two steps: first rotating around the axis $u_\theta=(0,0,1)$ by angle $\theta$, then rotating around the axis $u_\phi=(\sin{\theta}, -\cos{\theta}, 0)$ by angle $\phi$, where $\theta\in [-\pi, \pi]$ and $\phi\in [-\pi/2, \pi/2]$ are random rotation angles during training and fix-selected angles during inference.
 Then we just omit the final dimension $\mathrm{\tilde{X}}_{:,2}$ and evenly split the first two dimensions into 2D grids: $\mathrm{y}_{i,d} = \lfloor\mathrm{\tilde{x}}_{i,d} / g_{d}\rfloor$, where $0\leq i < N$ denotes point index, $d=0,1$ denotes coordinate dimension, $g_{d}$ denotes grid size at dimension $d$.

 The second step is to rearrange per-point geometric features $F$ into per-pixel $\hat{F}$ according to coordinates correspondence between $\mathrm{X}$ and $\mathrm{Y}$.
 If there are multiple points $\mathcal{S}_{h,w}=\{p_j\}$ falling in the same pixel at $(h, w)$, which is a common situation, we add the features of these points altogether to produce the pixel-level feature: $\hat{f}_{h,w} = \sum_{p_j \in \mathcal{S}_{h,w}} f_j$.
-The summation operation brings two advantages related to our geometry-preserved design.
-On the one hand, we take all points in one pixel into consideration instead of the common practice that only keeps the foremost point according to depth and occlusion relation.
-In this way, we are able to represent and optimize all points in one image and produce images containing semitransparent objects with richer geometric information as shown in Figure~\ref{fig:example2}.
+The summation operation brings two advantages related to geometry-preserved design.
+On the one hand, we consider all points in one pixel instead of keeping the foremost point according to depth and occlusion relation.
+Therefore, we are able to represent and optimize all points in one image and produce images containing semitransparent objects with richer geometric information as shown in Figure~\ref{fig:example2}.
 On the other hand, we conduct a summation operation instead of taking the average, resulting in larger feature values when there are more points in one pixel.
 Such design maintains the spatial density information of point clouds during the projection process, which is lacked in image representations and is critical in preserving geometry knowledge.

-In conclusion, our proposed geometry-preserved projection is able to produce geometry-aware image feature map $\hat{F}$ that contains plentiful spatial knowledge of the object.
-Note that we only utilize one projection view during training and do not explicitly design any aggregation functions for multi-view feature fusion.
-Therefore, we follow a single-view projection pipeline which is much more efficient than its multi-view counterpart.
+In conclusion, the geometry-preserved projection produces geometry-aware image features that contain plentiful spatial knowledge of the object.
+Note that we only use one projection view during training and do not explicitly design any aggregation functions for multi-view feature fusion.
+Therefore, we follow a more efficient single-view projection pipeline than its multi-view counterpart.